Jaejae1107/Jaejae1107.github.io/_projects/2_project.md

 # giscus_comments: true
 ---

-An innovative system designed to enhance fire safety by providing real-time fire detection and evacuation support using cutting-edge technology.
 This project was developed as part of a competition organized by the **Korea Industrial Engineering Association**.

 <div class="row justify-content-sm-center">
   <div class="col-sm-8 mt-3 mt-md-0">